Here are some of our brilliant musicians...

 Katie studied harp with Charlotte Seale at the Guildhall School of Music and Drama and since graduating with Sioned Williams, Principal Harp of the BBC Symphony Orchestra.
 Prior to this Katie was a chorister at Salisbury Cathedral, directed by Dr Richard Seal and Simon Lole.
 Her first harp teacher, who inspired and nurtured her love of the harp, was Morfen Edwards.

-Katie is currently Teacher of Harp at Bryanston, Salisbury Cathedral School and Godolphin, as well as mummy to Oscar and Lana who are both choristers at the Cathedral.
+Katie is currently Teacher of Harp at Bryanston, Sandroyd, Salisbury Cathedral School and Godolphin, as well as mummy to Oscar and Lana who are both choristers at the Cathedral.

 Mark Walker trombone

 pic coming soon...

 Mark Walker started his musical career as a choir boy for his local church in London.
 When he was 8 he started to learn the piano followed by the cornet at 11.
 On moving to Manchester, he switched to the trombone.